usubalang/usuba/_posts/2020-03-16-interleaving.md

 The grain is only up to a function call or loop, since we do not duplicate function calls but rather the arguments in a function call.
+The rational being that interleaving is supposed to reduce pipeline stalls within functions (resp. loops), and duplicating function calls (resp. loops) would fail to achieve this.
 For instance, the following Usuba code (extracted from our Chacha20 implementation):

 ```lustre
 state[0,4,8,12]  := QR(state[0,4,8,12]);